Four invertebrate phyla remain to be discussed: Phoronida, Bryozoa, Brachiopoda, and Echinodermata.

-Phoronida, Bryozoa, and Brachiopoda have in one thing in common that no one else has, a lophophore.
-This is a ring or coil of tentacles that surrounds the mouth.
+Phoronida, Bryozoa, and Brachiopoda have in one thing in common that no one else has: a lophophore.
+This is a specialized feeding structure that forms a ring or coil of tentacles surrounding the mouth.
 These aren't like the tentacles we've seen before.
 These tentacles are hollow extensions of the coelom and have cilia on them.
 The anus is just outside the mouth, putting both ends of the digestive system at one end.
 Lovely mental picture, isn't it?

-Phoronids are also called tube worms.
+Phoronids are the tubeworms.
 You might see them if you take a submarine trip to the bottom of the ocean.
 They make their tube out of chitin, the same substance in arthropod exoskeletons.
 They attach themselves to the sea floor and stick their lophophore out of the tube to catch food particles in the water.
 If threatened, they pull their soft tentacles inside their tube.

 Image from here.

 Bryozoa means "moss animal."
 They live in clone colonies that share an exoskeleton.
-(The clones are called zooids, like the polyps that make up the Portuguese Man 'O War.)
-They use their lophophore to strain food particles out of the water like the tube worms.
-They have a lot in common with the Phoronids, except that they work cooperatively.
+(The clones are called zooids.)
+They use their lophophore to strain food particles out of the water like the tubeworms.
+They have a lot in common with the Phoronids, except that they work cooperatively in colonies.

-Brachiopoda look a little like clams, with two shells on the outside.
-Upon closer inspection of the shells, however, each half is symmetrical and but is different from the other half.
-Bivalves do not have symmetrical shells and the two shells do mirror each other.
-Brachiopods also hold onto the ground with a muscular foot called a pedicle while mollusks use a thread-like structure.
-And, of course, brachiopods have a lophophore and mollusks do not.
-Brachiopods are also called lamp shells.
+Brachiopoda, also called lampshells, look a bit like clams, with two outer shells.
+Unlike clams and other bivalves, though, each half of the Brachiopoda shell is symmetrical—but the top and bottom shells are different from each other.
+Bivalve shells aren't symmetrical and the two shells do mirror each other.
+Brachiopods use a muscular foot, called a pedicle, to move around, while mollusks use a thread-like foot structure.
+And, of course, brachiopods have a lophophore and mollusks don't.

-Sea stars break a few rules.
-Rebels without a head.
-Echinodermata (sea stars, sands dollars, sea cucumbers) have radial symmetry and no head, despite being part of the larger bilateria branch of the animal family tree.
+Echinodermata means "hedgehog skin" and the creatures in this phylum don't disappoint.
+Sea stars, sand dollars, and sea cucumbers break a few rules.
+They're rebels without a head.
+Echinoderms have radial symmetry and no head, despite being part of the larger Bilateria branch of the animal family tree.
 Radial symmetry reappeared in the family tree, evolving from a bilateral ancestor.

 This demonstrates an important point.
-Evolution is not a straight line and every common feature does not imply a common relationship.
-Ancestral echinoderms had bilateral or no symmetry, but somewhere along the way, having slightly more radial symmetry became advantageous and radial symmetry developed.
+Evolution is not a straight line, and not every common feature implies a common relationship.
+Ancestral echinoderms had bilateral or no symmetry, but somewhere along the way, having slightly more radial symmetry became advantageous, so it re-emerged..

-The radial symmetry of echinoderms is not like that of the radiata.
-It is usually in the form of five spokes.
-Echinoderms also differ in that they have an endoskeleton of plates and spines underneath the skin.
+The radial symmetry of echinoderms isn't like that of the radiata.
+It's usually in the form of five spokes.
+Echinoderms also differ in that they have an endoskeleton of plates and spines underneath the skin (enter the hedgehog).
 This makes them look spiky on the outside, but without a shell.

 Another unique feature of echinoderms is a water vascular system.
-This is a system of water filled vessels that runs from the center out, ending in tube feet that act like little suckers.
+This system of water-filled vessels runs from the center out, ending in tube feet that act like little suckers.
 The pressure in this system is what moves the animal.
-This is not a wimpy system.
-Sea stars can pull apart mollusks this way.
+Despite how it might sound, this isn't a wimpy system.
+Sea stars can pull apart mollusks using those water-powered tube feet.

 Check out tube feet in action and some pretty worried clams.

-Echinoderms have male and females forms and fertilization is usually external.
+Echinoderms have male and females forms, and their fertilization is usually external.
 External fertilization is when the eggs and sperm meet outside the animal.
 In the case of sea stars, males and females release eggs and sperm into the water, where they meet up to make baby sea stars.